Curating Glossaries¶

 - Concept candidates — terms Mention surfaced from your activated content.
 A term becomes a candidate once it's mentioned at least 5 times across your active assets.

 - Write-ins — type in a term that didn't surface as a candidate.
-Note that it still has to appear enough times in your activated sources for Mention to define and teach it; if it barely shows up, Mention can't build it.
+It must appear at least 5 times across your activated sources for Mention to define and teach it.

 Added concepts appear as pending cards below the existing ones until you save.
 To remove concepts, click Select, tick the cards you want to drop, then click Remove — they switch to a pending-remove state (you can undo any of them with the ⟲ button).
 Hit Save Changes to commit both your adds and removes in one go, or Cancel to throw them away.